KevinYouu/fastGit/README.md

 fastGit is a tool that helps you quickly submit code with a command line interface.
 It supports Linux, Mac, and Windows.
 The inspiration comes from [gum](https://github.com/charmbracelet/gum)

-> Project itself is using it to submit code
+> This project is utilizing its own features to submit code.

 ![](assets/fast-git.gif)